MattiaPischedda/Project/Hull White & Black Karasinski Trinomial tree - Bermudian Swaption/README.md

 The trinomial.py file contains 3 classes, that compute the trinomial tree for the Hull-White and Black-Karasinski models.
+Additionally, a term structure interpolation function is employed to preprocess the interest rate data before inputting it into the main model.
 The tree is developed discretizing the continuous stochastic process:
 - Hull White: $dr = a(b -r)dt + \sigma \ dZ$
 - Black Karasinski: $d \ln(r) = [\theta(t) - a \ln(r)] \, dt + \sigma \ dZ$